Master of International and Development Economics

 Applied Economics; Econometrics; Economic Policy; Economics; Engineering; Mathematics; or Statistics.

-View the full degree program structure, admission requirements and academic information.
+View the detailed degree program structure, admission requirements and academic information.

 Academics